EthanOrlander/genFigSpec/README.md

 The method of usage will evolve quickly as this package is developed.
 This is how you should use it in its current state:

+1. Add dependency to project using `go get github.com/EthanOrlander/genFigSpec`
-1. In your Cobra CLI's source code, import this package in the root file of the CLI
+2. In your Cobra CLI's source code, import this package in the file containing the root command
     - Add "github.com/EthanOrlander/genFigSpec" to imports
-2. Attach the `GenFigSpec` command to the root command.
+3. Attach the `GenFigSpec` command to the root command.
 This will look like `<rootCmd>.AddCommand(genFigSpec.GenFigSpec)`
-3. Once you rebuild the CLI with this update, simply use `<cliname> genFigSpec > <cliname>.ts` in your command line.
+4. Once you rebuild the CLI with this update, simply use `<cliname> genFigSpec > <cliname>.ts` in your command line.
-4. This creates a TypeScript file **\<cliname\>.ts** containing the skeletal Fig autocomplete spec for your CLI.
+5. This creates a TypeScript file **\<cliname\>.ts** containing the skeletal Fig autocomplete spec for your CLI.
 It can now be copied to [fig/autocomplete](https://github.com/withfig/autocomplete) and completed.

 ## Example